CleverCloud/doc.clever-cloud.com/doc/administrate/log-management.md

 Log management is currently only available through our API and [clever-tools]({{< ref "/doc/CLI" >}}).

 {{< callout type="info">}}
-Logs are currently retained for a maximum of 1 day.
+Logs are currently retained for a maximum of 7 days.
 Logs are flushed daily at midnight.
 You can use log drains if a greater retention is needed.
 {{< /callout >}}